v-yadli/emacs-term-toggle/README.md

 Bind `term-toggle' and `term-toggle-eshell' to keys of your choice, for example:

-    (define-key global-map [S-f2] #'term-toggle)
+    (define-key global-map [S-f2] #'term-toggle-ansi)
     (define-key global-map [f2] #'term-toggle-eshell)

-We this setup you can press F2 to toggle eshell, or S-F2 to open term, when you press it again it will go away.
+We this setup you can press F2 to toggle eshell, or S-F2 to open anis-term, when you press it again it will go away.

 The term/eshell buffer will not get killed, just burried down so they are not in the way.